bb-io/PhraseStrings/README.md

 ## Before setting up

-Before you can connect you need to make sure that:
+Before you can connect, you need to make sure that:

 - You have a Phrase Strings account on the instance you want to connect to.
-- In Phrase Strings go to Settings > Profile > Access tokens
+- In Phrase Strings, go to Settings > Profile > Access tokens.
 - Push the _Generate token_ button.
 - Create a new access token with the scope: 'read', 'write', 'orders.create', 'team.manage'.
 - Copy the generated access token to your clipboard.
 You will need it to connect to Phrase Strings from Blackbird.io.